rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

 1. RPC is the least robust.
     - If there is a network problem, or system problem in the host running the service, then communication between 2 bounded contexts will fail.
-    - However, if all infrastructure problems are prevented, it can work well with Open Host Service + Published Langauge (upstream) and Anticorruption Layer (downstream) integration design.
+    - However, if all infrastructure problems are prevented, it can work well with Open Host Service + Published Language (upstream) and Anti-Corruption Layer (downstream) integration design.
 2. RESTful API is more robust than RPC.
     - One advantage is the API naturally forming an Open Host Service + Published Language.
     - However, RESTful communication will still fail when infrastructure problems occur, just like RPC.
 RESTful communication has a better performance track record in terms of reliability and scalability since the entire internet is based on this architecture.
     - Be careful not to design API resources that directly reflect aggregates in the domain models, which forces a Conformist relationship on all the API consumers.
 3. Messaging mechanism is the most robust.
     - Temporal coupling exists in both RPC and REST.
-Through a messaging mechanism, we elimiate temporal coupling between a context publishing domain events and a context subscribing to those messages.
+Through a messaging mechanism, we eliminate temporal coupling between a context publishing domain events and a context subscribing to those messages.
     - Downstream context may need to send commands to the upstream context to trigger events or query for additional information, but it should always receive events from the upstream through messages.
     - The quality of the integration depends on the quality of the messaging mechanism.
-The mechanism should guarantee at-least-once delivery to ensure that all mesages will reach the downstream context in any situation.
+The mechanism should guarantee at-least-once delivery to ensure that all messages will reach the downstream context in any situation.
-        - At-least-once delivery typically resends a message if there is a message loss, or if the receiver is slow, or if the receiver is down.
+        - At-least-once delivery typically re-sends a message if there is a message loss, or if the receiver is slow, or if the receiver is down.
         - Downstream receiver needs to be idempotent and needs to handle any repeated messages by de-duplication or by ignoring the message or by a safe re-run of the operation to get the exact same result.

 **Example of Context Mapping using Messaging Mechanism**